 COMU 3121: PHOTOGRAPHY FOR DIGITAL CINEMA, two (2) credits, two (2) contact hours per week.
+Co-requisite: COMU 3123.
+Prerequisites: COMU 3021, COMU 3019.
 This course focuses on the study of light as film language.
 Revises the basics, elements, processes and techniques for the proper use of the camera and lighting equipment.
 It offers practical and conceptual tools to meet new creative challenges and digital film professionals.